jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 The end result should look like the image below, and then click **Save Configuration.**

 .. image:: ../images/devconf.png

-After you save the configuration, you will be taken back to the Dashboard, notice the status change to **“Approval”.**
+After you save the configuration, you will be taken back to the Dashboard, notice the status change to **“Approval”** after a few moments.
+(May need to refresh page)

 .. image:: ../images/approval.png

-**You can safely ignore this benign warning due to the UDF lab environment.**
+**You can safely ignore this benign timing error due to the UDF lab environment.**

 .. image:: ../images/error.png

 We will now go accept the Customer Edge registration in Distributed Cloud console.

 **Registering the Customer Edge**
 ----------------------------------